Jasminethecreator/group-assignments/README.md

 ## Scenario

-This lab simulated setting up group-based access for IT staff, so that access to IT tools, admin portals, and tech-related apps could be managed through group membership rather than individual permissions.
+This lab simulated setting up group based access for IT staff, so that access to IT tools, admin portals, and tech-related apps could be managed through group membership rather than individual permissions.

 ## Tasks Completed